Ukraine condemned for faking murder

 Ukraine said it had acted to foil a Russian plot to kill Arkady Babchenko.
 Moscow said it was a provocation.

-Babchenko, a 41-year-old critic of the Kremlin, sent shock waves around the news world when he arrived at a press conference in Kiev on Wednesday - the day after he was reported dead.
+Babchenko, a 41-year-old critic of the Kremlin, sprang a major surprise when he arrived at a press conference in Kiev on Wednesday - the day after he was reported dead.

 The head of Ukraine's security service, Vasyl Hrytsak, said an elaborate sting operation had been set up to catch hitmen paid by Russian forces.
 Police reported making one arrest.